AndreGraca3/trello-clone/docs/REPORT.md

 ##### Pagination Buttons Feature

-The Pagination Buttons Feature is a feature that allows users to navigate between pages of boards and lists. <br>
+The Pagination Buttons Feature is a feature that allows users to navigate between pages of boards. <br>
 The buttons are displayed at the top of the page and can be used to go to the previous or next page. <br>
 There are also indexes of the pages displayed in the middle of the previous and next buttons. <br>
 When clicking a certain index card it shows the content of that page. <br>